 - Family: you cannot ask a candidate’s marital/relationship status or any questions about any of their relatives.

 These types of questions, generally speaking, are considered discriminatory or inappropriate in one way or another, and could mean trouble for you if you include them in your interview.
+Make sure that you include this information in your interviewing guidelines.

 - “Will you be able to provide a birth certificate if and when we hire you?”